 Nataleigh, a kitchen, and a lot of tallow.

-Nataleigh with her dog
+Nataleigh with one of her dogs

 How I make it.